zeek/spicy/doc/development/coding-style.rst

 Formatting
 ----------

 Spicy comes with a ``clang-format`` configuration that enforces a canonical style.
 We require ``clang-format`` version >= 10 because we need a style option that wasn't available earlier.
-There's a ``format`` target in the top-level ``Makefile`` that checks all relevant source files for conformance with our style.
-A second target ``format-fixit`` reformats Spicy's code where it doesn't confirm.

-To ensure the right ``clang-format`` version is being used, either have it in your ``PATH`` or set the environment variable ``CLANG_FORMAT`` to the full path of the binary before running either of these targets.
+Formatting is checked by a ``clang-format`` linter which automatically pulls in a suitable ``clang-format`` binary, see the :ref:`tooling` section.

-Spicy's CI runs ``make format`` as part of its code checks and will abort if there's anything not formatted as expected.
+Spicy's CI runs ``pre-commit run clang-format`` as part of its code checks and will abort if there's anything not formatted as expected.

 .. _clang_tidy: